tuanchauict/iamtuna.org/docs/_posts/2019-03-23-beautiful-code.md

 comments: false
 category: Code review
 tags: code-review
+custom_excerpt: |
+  Reflecting on a recent code review request from a friend, discussing the importance of writing clean and maintainable code.
+The example provided is in TypeScript, highlighting common pitfalls and best practices.
 excerpt_separator: <!--more-->
 sticky: false
 hidden: false
 draft: false
 ---

 Some days ago, my friend requested me to help him review his code.
-Well, it was my daily job, so, I pleased to help<!--more-->.
+Well, it was my daily job, so, I pleased to help.

 > *Disclaim: Sample code is written in TypeScript, however, I’m not familiar with the language.
 So, correct me if I’m wrong.*